bids-standard/bids-website/docs/blog/posts/2024-01-11-steering-group-minutes.md

     MRI and some of the BIDS spec might be more complicated than could have been if we had focused on all modalities from the start.

--   iEEG, MEG,\... -
+-   iEEG, MEG, ...

 -   Perhaps a tool for automatic BIDS conversions would help, but there are at least 20 different file formats for electrophysiology data

--   **Open Science Prize!**
+### Open Science Prize!

 -   What should we do with the physical prize?
 We could 3D print replicate the model to share among the maintainers/steering committee.

 -   What to do with the prize money?

 -   How do we receive the money? - \$5k CAD per person or \$55k CAD to be spent as needed for BIDS

 -   \$55k CAD will be split with U Washington and Cyril (sub-contract with xx Institution) so funds will be in both US and Europe

--   **BIDS Steering Committee Theme for the year: Improve adoption**
+### BIDS Steering Committee Theme for the year: Improve adoption

 -   Web presence (already in process - meeting established for Jan 12th)

 -   Training and dissemination

 -   How do we poll non-BIDS users to understand barriers to BIDS adoption?

     -   Big consortia (OHBM, SfN, INCF, \...)
     -   People who have adopted BIDS but not fully
     -   Openneuro bidsignore files
     -   Should we target specific regions such as Asia which has

 historically provided few contributions to BIDS

 -   First steps: create and agree on a survey for non-BIDS users

 -   Create a pull request for this survey:

     -   Are they aware of BIDS?